Ultrafast On-Chip Online Learning via Spline Locality in Kolmogorov-Arnold Networks: Experiments

 \subsection{Hardware results}

 We report post-synthesis FPGA latency and resource utilization for all models in Figure~\ref{fig:hardware_comparison}.
-B-spline locality yields sparse KAN updates, reducing DSP/FF/LUT usage and latency versus a parameter-matched MLP (Theorem~\ref{thm:complexity}), while keeping both forward and backward passes in the sub-100ns regime across all experiments.
+B-spline locality yields sparse KAN updates, reducing DSP/FF/LUT usage and latency versus a parameter-matched MLP (Proposition~\ref{prop:complexity}), while keeping both forward and backward passes in the sub-100ns regime across all experiments.
+To ensure these HLS estimates reflect physically realizable hardware, we also performed full post-route implementations for the primary KAN designs, confirming they successfully meet timing constraints and achieve sub-microsecond latency (Appendix~\ref{app:postroute_validation}).